 122. Buying and Selling Cars.

-Car flipping can be a fun way to turn your love for cars into a quick side business idea if you have the capital and a stomach for the inherent risk.
+Car flipping can be a fun way to turn your love for cars into quick side business ideas if you have the capital and a stomach for the inherent risk.
 Buying and selling cars is similar to other “buy low, sell high” business models, but the profit potential per hour invested can be very high.
-According to Jeremy Fisher at 3HourFlip.com, the trick is to learn how to make car deals come to you, so you can minimize your time invested and maximize your profit on each flip with this side business idea.
+The trick is to learn how to make car deals come to you, so you can minimize your time invested and maximize your profit on each flip with this side business idea.

 123. Small Business Marketing Consultant.

-If you've got experience with marketing, experience in executing an effective SEO strategy or a knack for getting people excited about the products and services you use on a regular basis, think about refining your skills and putting them to work as a small business marketing consultant in your region—especially if you can become a local SEO expert and can help local clients rank higher in their search results as your side business idea.
+If you’ve got experience with marketing, experience in executing an effective SEO plan or a knack for getting people excited about the products and services you use on a regular basis, think about refining your skills and putting them to work as a small business marketing consultant in your region—especially if you can become a local SEO expert and can help local clients rank higher in their search results as your side business idea.
 Businesses of all sizes are in constant need of bringing in more customers, which is where you come in with your business idea.
-Start by pitching some of these small business marketing ideas by Brian Downard and you'll be sure to impress the first set of clients you begin working with in your area.
+Start by pitching a small business marketing idea and you’ll be sure to impress the first set of clients you begin working with in your area.

 124. Professional Organizing.

 If keeping your home organized comes naturally and you enjoy helping other people, consider becoming a professional organizer as a side business idea.
 As the need for baby boomers to start downsizing grows, you can use your organizing and decluttering skills to start making an industry standard $50-125 an hour with very little startup costs and expert advice from someone well-versed in the space.
 Believe it or not, pro organizers don’t just work with hoarders.
 More and more people are hiring professional organizers in order stop wasting time and money due to the stress of everyday disorganization.
 What’s even better, is that you can take this on as side business ideas during the nights and weekends when your clients will be at home.